-On 7 December 2020 Open Labor wrote to ALP National Secretary Paul Erickson outlining our concerns regarding the make-up of the Interim Governance Committee, established to oversee the Macklin-Bracks reforms until a new Administrative Committee is elected at the next State Conference.
+The Interim Governance Committee will oversee the Macklin-Bracks reforms until a new Administrative Committee is elected at next Victorian State Conference.

 Many ordinary members have a significant concern that the Interim Governance Committee set up to oversee reforms to the Victorian party, as recommended by Administrators Jenny Macklin and Steve Bracks and endorsed by the National Executive, has not one representative of ordinary party members.
+We are shut out of reforms.

 We are confident that support for our proposal is much greater than the names we have collected to date.
 If you would like to read the letter and add your name, please do so here.
 The more voices we have the stronger our claim to the National Executive.
+Members’ comments to us show how strongly people feel shut out of reform.
+Here are just two:

 Tony Dalton of the Carlton North branch.